Los Angeles Open (tennis): History

 From 1975 to 1979 the tournament was played indoors at the Pauley Pavilion.
 Beginning in 1984, the tournament was held at the Los Angeles Tennis Center at UCLA, which was built to host the 1984 Summer Olympics tennis event.
 The matches were played on the Straus Stadium court with a capacity of 6,500 and the 1,500-seat capacity Grandstand court.
 In its last years it was an ATP World Tour 250 series tournament on the ATP Tour and had a 28-player singles draw and 16-team doubles draw.
 The tournament, with prize money of $557,550 in 2012, was one of the events included in the US Open Series.
 Special events during the tournament's run included Kids Day, Fashion Day, Valspar Performance Challenge, and a Legends Invitational Singles competition.

-Colombian investors purchased the tournament's license for $1.5 million at the end of 2012 and moved the tournament to Bogotá.
-The new tournament is called the Claro Open Colombia.
+Colombian investors purchased the tournament's license for $1.5 million at the end of 2012 and moved the tournament to Bogotá where it was named the Claro Open Colombia.